manishatech/Basic-python-programming/README.md

 # Basic-python-programming
-It consits of basic fundamental programming in python that is good enough to start with as a beginner.
+It consits of some basic fundamental programming in python that is good enough to start with as a beginner.